Variational quantum algorithms on cat qubits: Conclusion

 We then applied the resulting noise model to two problems of interest that can be tackled with VQAs, optimization and linear system inversion.
 For optimization, we chose a problem that is frequently used for benchmarking, the MaxCut problem.
 VQLS was used for the system inversion on the identity with a simple target vector.
 We studied the final value of the cost function after convergence for different levels of noise, for different problem sizes, and for different degrees of freedom of the algorithm - namely the number of layers at which each ansatz is repeated.
 This lead us to determine thresholds for the noise levels from which the convergence can be considered in a noise-resilient regime.

 A hardware-agnostic noise model allowed us to compare our hardware-specific results to a generic model, with a symmetric depolarization.
 We observed that the convergence behaves similarly for the two types of models, which confirms that the hardware-agnostic model can be used to have an idea of the behavior of the algorithm in the presence of noise.
-However, we observe that the acceptable regime of noise can vary depending on the chosen noise model for one identified algorithm: the swap test.
+However, we observe that the acceptable regime of noise varies depending on the chosen noise model for the two algorithms studied.
+For QAOA, the discrepancy is low, but still increases with the number of layers.
+For the swap test the discrepancy significantly increases with the number of layers.
 By introducing compilation constraints as the presence of a native Toffoli gate, we show that the additional depth required decreases the noise resiliency threshold.
 Concluding on the potential advantage of the cat qubits physical model over a symmetric depolarising technology is not as straightforward as expected.
 One has to take into account compilation and choosing a relevant common reference between the noise models (the Z failure rate for our study).

-We conclude on several recommendations for further use of noise models in the physical regime, as comparing technologies between each other is not straightforward: